nicolas1998v/transport/README.md

   To isolate individual train runs and remove glitches, I developed a query that checked for observations, allowing me to segment continuous data into distinct runs.
 - **Data Collection:**
   - **Initial Approach:** I started by making API requests every minute.
   - **Optimization:** To better capture arrivals and anomaly magnitudes, I switched to every 30 seconds.
-However, this sometimes wasn’t enough to process all data when there were many lengthy arrivals, so I increased the interval to 33 seconds, which proved to be the best balance between arrival detection and processing time.
+However, this sometimes wasn't enough to process all data when there were many lengthy arrivals, so I increased the interval to 33 seconds, which proved to be the best balance between arrival detection and processing time.

 ## BigQuery Tables

 - **predictions_history:**
   The main table gathering all raw prediction data.
 - **initial_errors:**
-  Contains only the first prediction for each train run (the “initial prediction”).
+  Contains only the first prediction for each train run (the "initial prediction").
 - **any_errors:**
-  Contains all predictions for each run (the “any prediction”).
+  Contains all predictions for each run (the "any prediction").

 ### Table Columns